 - Speak to your Medical Centre Team: your medical centre team is here for you, so please don’t hesitate to pick up the phone, or to pop in and see us.

-For all three options above, you have the choice to either give your contact details or to remain anonymous.
+For both options above, you have the choice to either give your contact details or to remain anonymous.

 Complaints About Primary Care (GP or Community Care)